caleb531/automata/joss/paper.md

 Automata are abstract machines used to represent models of computation, and are a central object of study in theoretical computer science
 [@Hopcroft06].
 Given an input string of characters over a fixed alphabet, these machines either accept or reject the string.
 A language corresponding to an automaton is the set of all strings it accepts.
-Three important families of automata in increasing order of generality are as follows:
+Three important families of automata in increasing order of generality are the following:

 1. Finite-state automata
 2. Pushdown automata
 3. Turing machines

+The `automata` package facilitates working with these families by allowing simulation of reading input and higher-level manipulation of the corresponding languages using specialized algorithms.

+# Statement of need

-These models are a core component of both computer science education and research, seeing applications in a wide variety of areas.
+These models are a core component of both computer science education and research, seeing further theoretical work and applications in a wide variety of areas such as computational biology [@Marschall11] and networking [@Xu16].
 In particular, the ability to manipulate finite-state automata within the context of a software package has seen attention from researchers in the past [@Sutner03].
 Similar software has also included functionality for parsing regular expressions into their corresponding finite-state automata [@brics].

-# Statement of need

-Although there are other packages in the Python software ecosystem that allow for working with various kinds of automata, they are often niche and lack things like a comprehensive test suite that allow for more rapid development.
-This leads to these packages being unable to adopt features that would be useful to researchers and students alike, such as sophisticated construction and manipulation algorithms.
-Moreover, Python is a popular tool for students and researchers, meaning the availability of a high-quality software package is likely to encourage the further exploration of these structures in the academic community.
+`automata` serves the demand for such a package in the Python software ecosystem.
+As a popular high-level language, Python enables significant flexibility and ease of use that directly benefits many users.
+The package includes a comprehensive test suite, support for modern language features (including type annotations), and has a large number of different automata, meeting the demands of users across a wide variety of use cases.
+In particular, the target audience is both researchers that wish to manipulate automata, and for those in educational contexts to reinforce understanding about how these models of computation function.

 # The `automata` package

-`automata` is a Python package for the manipulation and simulation of automata from the families listed above.
-The API is designed to mimic the formal mathematical description of each automata using built-in Python data structures.
-As a popular high-level language, Python enables greater flexibility and easy-of-use that is difficult to achieve with a low-level language (e.g., Rust).
-Algorithms in the package have been optimized for performance against benchmarks from tasks arising in research.
-In addition, Python allows for greater optimization by the integration of lower-level technologies (e.g., Cython), while still retaining the same high-level API, allowing for integration of more performant features as-needed by the user base.
-The package also has native display integration with Jupyter notebooks, enabling easy visualization.
+The API of the package is designed to mimic the formal mathematical description of each automaton using built-in Python data structures
+(such as sets and dicts).
+This is for ease of use by those that are unfamiliar with these models of computation, while also providing performance suitable for tasks arising in research.
+In particular, algorithms in the package have been written for tackling performance on large inputs, incorporating optimizations such as only exploring the reachable set of states in the construction of a new finite-state automaton.
+The package also has native display integration with Jupyter notebooks, enabling easy visualization that allows students to interact with `automata` in an exploratory manner.

-Of note are some sophisticated and useful algorithms implemented in the package for finite-state automata:
+Of note are some commonly used and technical algorithms implemented in the package for finite-state automata:

 - An optimized version of the Hopcroft-Karp algorithm to determine whether two deterministic finite automata (DFA) are equivalent [@AlmeidaMR10].

+- The product construction algorithm for binary set operations (union, intersection, etc.) on the languages corresponding to two input DFAs [@Sipser12].

 - Thompson's algorithm for converting regular expressions to equivalent nondeterministic finite automata (NFA) [@AhoSU86].

-- Hopcroft's algorithm for DFA minimization [@Yingjie09].
+- Hopcroft's algorithm for DFA minimization [@Hopcroft71; @Knuutila01].

 - A specialized algorithm for directly constructing a state-minimal DFA accepting a given finite language [@mihov_schulz_2019].

 - A specialized algorithm for directly constructing a minimal DFA recognizing strings containing a given substring [@Knuth77].

-To the author's knowledge, this is the only Python package implementing a number of the algorithms stated above.
+To the authors' knowledge, this is the only Python package implementing all of the automata manipulation algorithms stated above.

-`automata` was designed around existing theoretical models of automata, for use by both mathematically-oriented researchers and in educational contexts.
-The included functionality for parsing regular expressions and manipulating finite-state machines enables fast and accessible exploration of these structures by researchers.
-On the educational side, the package includes visualization logic that allows students to interact with these structures in an exploratory manner, and has already seen usage in undergraduate courses. `automata` has already been cited in publications [@Erickson23], with more to come as the package becomes more popular.

-`automata` has seen a large number of contributions by external contributors and wide adoption, demonstrating the demand for a high-quality Python package providing these features.
-The code is well-maintained, including a comprehensive test suite and type annotations, meaning new features can be incorporated from requests by the community at a rapid pace.
+`automata` has already been cited in publications [@Erickson23], and has seen use in multiple large undergraduate courses in introductory theoretical computer science at the University of Illinois Urbana-Champaign (roughly 2000 students since Fall 2021).
+In this instance, the package is being used both as part of an autograder utility for finite-state automata created by students, and as an exploratory tool for use by students directly.

 # Example usage